-Christian Medical Fellowship NZ as an organisation is strongly apposed to euthanasia or any form of physician assisted suicide.
-As doctors we have many ethical and practical concerns about the possibility of legalising euthanasia or PAS.
+Christian Medical Fellowship NZ as an organisation is strongly opposed to euthanasia or any form of physician-assisted suicide.
+As doctors, we have many ethical and practical concerns about the possibility of legalising euthanasia or PAS.
 For many of us our view of the inherent value of human life that the Bible teaches also forms our view.